-In addition to the range of options available in the market, there are so many factors to consider that finding the best safety razor is like finding a needle in a haystack.
+In addition to the range of options available in the market, there are so many factors to consider that finding a right safety razor for your needs.

 Well, not necessarily.
 If you learn the rules of the game, finding a razor – whether electric, disposable or even vintage style, isn’t that difficult.

 How?
 That is where we come into play.

 After endless hours of scouring the market, we have come across the ten best safety razors that you can buy.
 Not only will they cause no irritation but despite the fact that some of them are double-edged, you can use ALL of them on sensitive skin.

 Hence, if you want to go for a safety razor which provides close, superior yet safe shave – but don’t want to pay over the odds, you’ve come to the right place.

 - 1. Merkur Progress Safety Razor – Best for Experienced Shavers